Updated 2 May, 2025

 The following letters are rare and used for non-native sounds.

-Unicode has the following, dedicated combining characters for the second letter in a syllable-onset cluster.
+Unicode has 3 dedicated combining characters for medial consonants in a syllable-onset cluster.
 The virama should not be used with ordinary letters to produce these.
-Both of the first two letters appear to be used mostly for loan words.
+Both of the first two characters appear to be used mostly for loan words.

 Syllable-final consonant sounds are indicated by ordinary consonant characters with a visible 103A character, eg.